Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 * CTR\_DRBG in itself (i.e. other than for the PSA Crypto RNG instance).
 We intend to restore this functionality through a PSA API, but the API isn't designed yet, so this will happen after 1.0 and not with the existing API.
 * Direct access to entropy sources.
 We've decided that this is acceptable.
 * The ability to configure entropy sources on a platform.
 This is not an acceptable loss.
 In the long term (likely after 1.0), this will be resolved by the PSA crypto random driver API.
 In the short term, we will expose a modified `mbedtls_hardware_poll()` (https://github.com/Mbed-TLS/mbedtls/issues/9618).
+* `MBEDTLS_ERROR_ADD` will no longer be used after https://github.com/Mbed-TLS/mbedtls/pull/9926 .

 #### Privatization of Everest headers